 JACKSON AIRPORTS DISTRICT OFFICE MANAGER, FAA

-Rans has over 22 years’ experience with the FAA’s Airports Division, having served in staff and management positions in both the Atlanta and Jackson Airport District Offices.
-He has been the manager of the Jackson Airports District Office since 2003, overseeing the planning and development of the 150 airports in Alabama and Mississippi.
+Rans Black has over 28 years’ experience with the FAA’s Airports Division, having served in staff and management positions in both the Atlanta and Jackson Airport District Offices.
+He has been the manager of the Jackson Airports District Office (JAN-ADO) since 2003.
+The JAN-ADO assists communities with the planning and development of 150 airports in Alabama and Mississippi to ensure a safe and efficient system of airports.
 His work experience also includes 6 years as an Army Officer and 2 years as an airport engineering consultant.
 He is a graduate of the United States Military Academy at West Point, a registered professional engineer, and a private pilot.

 MATTHEW DOWELL (MATT)

 Matt Dowell, A.A.E., is the Executive Director of the Golden Triangle Regional Airport.
 Dowell received both his Bachelor of Commercial Aviation and Masters in Aviation Management from Delta State University in Cleveland, Mississippi.
 He is an Accredited Airport Executive who has been involved in airport management since 2012.
 He is also an FAA licensed Flight Instructor and Unmanned Aerial Vehicle pilot.
 In addition, he volunteers with the local Civil Air Patrol.